julzerinos/r-structural-breaks-with-ml/README.md

-# Detecting Structural Breaks with Statistical Analysis
+# Detecting Structural Breaks with Statistical Analysis in R

 Read the project report on [Overleaf](https://www.overleaf.com/read/qmctskmqjgbr).